 Lynch Architects

-We also run a small publishing house from within the practice, Canalside Press, which primarily exists to publish the Journal of Civic Architecture (JoCA) twice a year.
-Patrick Lynch, the founding partner, has written a number of books, two of which - published by Artifice/Blackdog - are available to purchase via the Books and Writing section of this website, as are copies of the JoCA.
+As well as teaching and a commitment to working with teenagers within our community, we run a small publishing house from within the practice, Canalside Press, which publishes the Journal of Civic Architecture (JoCA) as well as books on the history of modern architecture, photography and poetry.
+Dr Patrick Lynch, the founding partner, has written a number of books, two of which - published by Artifice/Blackdog - are available to purchase via the Books and Writing section of this website, as are copies of the JoCA.
 For details of this, and other book publications, see www.canalsidepress.com

 Patrick Lynch